Concordium/concordium.github.io/source/shared/net/desktop-wallet/send-shielded-amount.rst

 #.
 Select the recipient of the GTU, and then select **Continue**.

 #.
-In the Desktop Wallet there’s a message saying **Waiting for device**.
+In the Desktop Wallet there’s a message saying **Waiting for device.
+Please connect your Ledger**.
 Connect the Ledger to your computer, and then enter your PIN code on the Ledger.

 #.
 On the Ledger, there's a message saying **Concordium**.
 Press both buttons to open the **Concordium Ledger App**.
 On the Ledger, there's a message saying  **Concordium is ready**, and in the Desktop Wallet, there's a message saying **Ledger Nano S** is ready.